ibm-cloud-docs/containers/cs_cli_install.md

 Before you can run `kubectl` commands:
 * [Install the required CLIs](#cs_cli_install).
 * [Create a cluster](/docs/containers?topic=containers-clusters#clusters_cli_steps).
-* Make sure that you have a [service role](/docs/containers?topic=containers-users#platform) that grants the appropriate Kubernetes RBAC role so that you can work with Kubernetes resources.
-If you have only a service role but no platform role, you need the cluster admin to give you the cluster name and ID, or the **Viewer** platform role to list clusters.
+* Make sure that you have a [service access role](/docs/containers?topic=containers-users#platform) that grants the appropriate Kubernetes RBAC role so that you can work with Kubernetes resources.
+If you have only a service access role but no platform access role, you need the cluster admin to give you the cluster name and ID, or the **Viewer** platform access role to list clusters.

 To run `kubectl` commands to manage your cluster: